-Dr. Russell Saneto, D.O., Ph.D., Professor
+Dr. Russell Saneto, DO, PhD

 Dr. Philip Morgan, MD

-Phil Morgan, MD, is a principal investigator at Seattle Children’s Research Institute.
+Phil Morgan, MD, is a principal investigator in the Morgan Laboratory at Seattle Children’s Research Institute.
 He is also a professor in the Department of Anesthesiology and Pain Medicine at the University of Washington and Seattle Children’s Hospital.
 He joined Seattle Children’s in 2008 after working more than 20 years at Case Western Reserve University, where he and Margaret Sedensky, MD, became recognized as leaders in understanding anesthetic interactions in mitochondrial disease.
-He received an MD from the University of Colorado School of Medicine and he completed a residency and fellowship in anesthesiology at the University Hospitals of Cleveland, and a fellowship in pediatric anesthesiology at the University of Washington.

 Dr. Margaret Sedensky, MD